 - What are some of the biggest challenges you face in your job?

-- What’s the most valuable reward you receive from this job?
-Money?
-Fame?
-Helping people?
+- What’s the most valuable reward you’ve reaped from this job?

-- What’s the most valuable lesson you’ve learned — about this career, your job, or life in general?
+- What’s the most valuable lesson you’ve learned in this job?

 - What types of summer jobs or internships should I seek out as I continue my education?

-- What type of Websites and other tools do you use to stay current with your career — with your profession?
+- What websites and tools do you use to stay current with your career and your profession?

 - What’s the biggest stumbling block you see with younger jobseekers?

-- What does your employer — or employers in general — look for in younger jobseekers?
+- What does your employer—or employers in general in this field—look for in younger jobseekers?

 - Do you expect the workplace to change much in the next five years?

 - What is the employment outlook for this career field?
 How much demand is there for entry-level jobseekers?

 - Is there anything else that I have not seen today, or that we have not talked about, that you think is important for me to know as I continue my quest for the ideal career?